 Phoneme segmentation is the child’s ability to break words down into sound parts (phonemes.)
 And is, according to Randall, “the most important reading readiness skill of everything in the known universe!”
 For (much!) more information on phoneme segmentation, please view our webinars Learning to Read is Child’s Play Part I and Learning to Read is Child’s Play Part II.

 To find out more about encoding words with movable letters and decoding words using letter-sounds, check back next week for part 2 of “You Can Teach Early Literacy Skills to your Child at Home.”

 Note: This blog is intended to be just a brief introduction, and to inform parents that you can teach your children to read!
-For a comprehensive, step-by-step program that includes everything you need to teach your child to read, click here to discover The Royal Road to Reading Program: an early childhood reading program for parents, grandparents, homeschoolers, and teachers.
+For a comprehensive, step-by-step program that includes everything you need to teach your child to read, discover The Royal Road to Reading Program: an early childhood reading program for teachers, parents, grandparents, and homeschoolers.